KadirGokdeniz/Android-Projects/README.md

 3. After each move, the scores will be updated, and the results will be displayed.
 4. Accumulate combo points and click the "Shop" button to purchase jokers.
 5. The player who reaches or exceeds 50 points first wins the game.

+## Contact
+- For any inquiries or questions, please feel free to contact me at kadirqokdeniz@hotmail.com.